MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/understanding-windows-update-automatic-and-optional-rules-for-driver-distribution.md

 * In Windows 10, version 1909 and earlier, Windows installs the highest-ranking driver from Windows Update, regardless of whether it is classified as **Automatic** or **Manual**.
 * Starting in Windows 10 version 2004, Windows only searches the local computer.

+When it fails to find a driver, Device Manager shows a button labeled **Search for updated drivers on Windows Update**, which opens the Settings app to the Windows Update page.

+* Starting in Windows 10, version 2004, click this button and then select **View optional updates->Driver updates** to download **Manual** drivers.
+* In earlier versions of Windows, Device Manager downloads **Manual** drivers on its own.

 ## Windows Update